jeremyvlegros/jeremyvlegros/_posts/2023-06-30-status-my-links-link-tree-for-the-outside.md

 - obscure closing buttons (left, right, button okay ? button dismiss ?)
 - the button to refuse cookies "do no accept cookies" is either :
   - written discreetly
-  - requiring un-toggling 10 elements because a there are no "refuse all cookies"
+  - requiring un-toggling 10 elements, because there are no "refuse all cookies"

-I will contribute to this ocean, to hammer the nail in the ~~personal data exploitation~~ personalized experience, that way it will contrast even more with my website.
+I will contribute to the pollution, hammering the nail in the ~~personal data exploitation~~ personalized experience, to make my website even more peaceful.

-### Blending in ?
+### Blending in the world craziness

-Crazy is not crazy if everybody is crazy.

-Doing the same craziness as in a crazy world is a relief where I feel less crazy doing the same craziness.
+Sometimes I want to be normal, to fit the norm.

+By doing the same things that big money earners do, relieves the pressure that ethics put on my train of thought.

+After all, being crazy in a crazy world, is being normal.